Total recall: Japanese robot finds lost things

 The red and white robot, named EMIEW2, is about the size of a six-year-old child and glides everywhere on wheels at the bottom of its legs, its round, white face with two black eyes vaguely reminiscent of the iconic “Hello Kitty.”

-But the robot, the latest version of one that debuted in 2005 and developed by electronics firm Hitachi (6501.T), is more than just another cute face.
-It has enough artificial intelligence to identify and locate objects it has been shown, as well as recognising human faces.
+But the robot, the latest version of one that debuted in 2005 and developed by electronics firm Hitachi, is more than just another cute face.
+It has enough artificial intelligence to identify and locate objects it has been shown, as well as recognizing human faces.

 Shown a digital camera in a recent demonstration, the robot said, “That’s probably a DSLR camera.”

-When it sees an object, the robot uses two cameras mounted on its head to compare the colour and shape with images stored in its database.
+When it sees an object, the robot uses two cameras mounted on its head to compare the color and shape with images stored in its database.

 “EMIEW collects images of various objects from the internet and saves them on an external database,” said developer Takashi Sumiyoshi.